eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- linear adaptive filtering
 	- linear systems
 	- audio data analysis
++ skill set:
+	- We are looking for multidisciplinary machine learners with sharp skills in one or more of the following fields:
+		* Deep Learning,
+		* Bayesian Modeling,
+		* Natural Language Processing.
 + data science skills:
 	- Excellent understanding of ML, NLP, and statistical methodologies
 	- Excellent programming skills (Java/Python/R/Sas)